Last update 21 August 2023Diplomatic missions

 Travel papers and visas

-- Two filled in and signed application forms;
+- two completed and signed application forms;

-- For business visas: letter from a company in Colombia;
+- for business visas: letter from a company in Colombia;

-- Photocopies of all the above documents.
+- photocopies of all the above documents.

 Anyone leaving the country must pay an exit fee and an airport tax that are periodically fixed.